rapnavalez/userauth/README.md

 ### Logout

 The user can click the `logout` button.
 It will delete the cookie and set the `userStatus` to `false`

+### Password Reset

+The user can click the password reset link on the login page to request for a password reset link.
+After entering a valid email, an email will be sent to the user containing the link for the password reset.
+After clicking the link, the user can enter a new password.
+If the change was a success, the user will be redirected to the login page.